Michael Tarver: New Japan Pro-Wrestling (2014)

-Independent circuit (2011–2021)
+Independent circuit (2011–present)

 Tarver made his first wrestling appearance after being released from WWE, where he began a five-year tenure at Florida Underground Wrestling.
 He won the FUW Bruiserweight Championship after defeating Eddie Taurus on March 20, 2012.
 He won the vacant NWA FUW Heavyweight Championship on February 1, 2013, against Deimos, before losing the title six months later on August 31 at NWA FUW Throwdown 6 in a Brass Brass Knuckles On A Pole match against The Grease.
 He defeated fellow WWE alumni Wes Brisco during the December 12, 2013, edition of NWA FUW.
 Tarver won the FWA Heavyweight title again on February 21, 2014, defeating the defending champion and fellow WWE superstar Matt Morgan.
 On December 18, Tarver competed in a Four-Way match in Hard Knock Wrestling for the HKW Championship held by Josh Emanuel against fellow challengers Kombat Kidd and Patrick Hayes.

 On September 5, 2014, at Full Impact Pro Fallout, Tarver along Mason Ryan and Shaun Ricker participated in a trios tournament. but were defeated by Full Impact Puerto Ricans (Lince Dorado, Jay Cruz and Jay Rios).
 On January 9, 2015, at FIP Kickoff 2015 Tarver entered the ring with Martin Stone under the team name MSL Universe. they won their debut match, defeating team Generation Genesis (Jeff Boom & Mitch Mitchell).
 On April 8, 2016, at FIP Florida Rumble 2016, Tarver wrestled in a battle royal for the number one contender to the FIP World Heavyweight Championship but was defeated by Fred Yehi.

 The Nexus reunited for Chikara 2018 King of Trios tournament as The Nexus Alliance, being represented by Fred Rosser (previously Darren Young), Michael Tarver, and PJ Black (previously Justin Gabriel).
 During 2018 Tarver made three appearances on Ring Warriors television show airing on WGN America.
 He also wrestled for The Great Khali's Continental Wrestling Entertainment promotion, winning the CWE National Title in a ladder match on November 11, 2018.
 He would go on to lose the title two days later on the same tour.

+Tarver announced his retirement following his final professional wrestling match on May 24, 2026.